|City/Town: • Fort Walton Beach

 Dr. Beal’s Shell Collection

 Despite having such a busy life, Dr. Beal began a lifelong obsession with collecting land and marine shells when he purchased his first specimen in 1888 while on a trip to Key West.
 In 1928, Beal and his family moved down to Fort Walton Beach, then known as Camp Walton, and purchased this house located at present-day 2 Miracle Strip Parkway.
-The building housed Dr. Beal’s office as well as his extensive collection of shells.
+The building housed Dr. Beal’s office and his extensive collection of shells.

 A giant clam shell from Dr. Beal’s collection was put on display at the Tower Beach souvenir shop.
 It measured two feet across and weighed ninety-one pounds.
 It was such an oddity that it made the June 11, 1939 edition of the Pensacola News Journal.
 The article explained the shell came from the bottom of the Gulf of Mexico and that many pearl divers had lost their feet by going too close to these giant clams.
 Pearl divers carried knives specifically for the purpose of cutting their own foot off in the event that their foot ever came in contact with a giant clam.

 The building became known as the Beal-Maltbie Shell Museum or Rollins Shell Museum.
-It was designed by architect Harold Hair and constructed by H. C. Cone for the sum of $9,864.
+It was designed by architect Harold Hair and constructed by H. C. Cone for $9,864.
 Beal’s collection was moved from Fort Walton to Winter Park and remained on display there until 1988.
-It was donated to the Florida State Museum at Gainesville, now the Florida Museum of Natural History, by Rollins College where it has been catalogued and integrated into their mollusk research collection.
+It was donated to the Florida State Museum at Gainesville, now the Florida Museum of Natural History, by Rollins College where it has been cataloged and integrated into their mollusk research collection.
 The Beal-Maltbie building now houses Rollins College’s Department of Environmental Studies.

 Prior to 1930, John William Brooks saw the future possibilities of the island.
 He built a walkway across from the sound to the gulf and operated a ferry boat service to the island.
 He obtained a franchise to build cottages on the island and subsequently the Island Amusement Company, started by Thomas Everett Brooks and Dr. James H. Beal, began development around 1930.
 Shortly before his death, Beal was interviewed for the Pensacola News Journal and recalled that when he first mentioned establishing a pleasure resort on the beaches of the area, someone said, “Let the damn fool Yankee spend his money.“